tc39/notes/es6/2012-07/july-25.md

 DH: Consider a two level, nested event queue

-RWS: Very close to internal event queue, but is not.
+RWN: Very close to internal event queue, but is not.
 A single observer is being delivered changes, but not necessarily in the order that they occurred.

-YK/RWS: Agree on delivery of script data mutation first, in any context.
+YK/RWN: Agree on delivery of script data mutation first, in any context.

-RWS: Explanation of how mutation is handled and data binding as a whole.
+RWN: Explanation of how mutation is handled and data binding as a whole.

 DH: Concerned that it's too complicated and may conflict with expectation of run-to-completion.

-RWS: Agree, but feel as though it is unavoidably complex, but this is for library authors to build better data binding abstractions.
+RWN: Agree, but feel as though it is unavoidably complex, but this is for library authors to build better data binding abstractions.

 YK: Can confirm that this proposal addresses web reality pain points.